 Several of these risk factors are modifiable, meaning you may be able to decrease dementia risk by addressing or changing certain behaviors, lifestyle choices and medical conditions.

 Are you concerned about your brain health?
 Is a loved one showing signs of dementia?
-Learn more about Alzheimer’s disease and dementia care at Nuvance Health and find a neurologist here.
+Book now with a neurologist.

-Diabetes, high blood pressure, obesity, physical activity and smoking fall into the category of “lifestyle issues” that may be changed to reduce dementia risk.
+Diabetes, high blood pressure, obesity, physical activity and smoking fall into the category of “lifestyle issues” that can be changed to reduce dementia risk.
 They also relate to vascular health.
-Researchers are not entirely sure why vascular health is linked to dementia risk; but keeping your body’s blood vessels functioning well promotes blood flow to the brain, which could affect the mental processes involved in learning, problem solving, remembering and thinking.
+Researchers are not entirely sure why vascular health is linked to dementia risk.
+However, we do know keeping your body’s blood vessels functioning well promotes blood flow to the brain, which could affect the mental processes involved in learning, problem solving, remembering and thinking.

 Avoiding excessive alcohol consumption may reduce your risk of developing dementia.
 Alcohol is a toxin to multiple organs, including the brain.
-Excessive alcohol use is defined as consuming eight drinks or more per week for women and 15 drinks or more per week for men.
+Excessive alcohol use includes binge drinking and heavy drinking.
+Learn more about excessive alcohol consumption from the U.S. Centers for Disease Control and Prevention.

 Similar to hearing loss, depression and social isolation may cause dementia-like symptoms, which is why they are modifiable risk factors.
-Social isolation can occur as we age and experience the loss of family and friends, or conditions that may prevent us from socializing — such as eye problems and having trouble driving to events.
+Social isolation can occur as we age and experience the loss of family and friends.
+Age-related conditions may prevent us from socializing, such as eye problems that make it difficult to drive to events.

 Evidence links loneliness and social isolation with depression.
 Depression and dementia share similar symptoms such as memory problems and trouble concentrating.
 Depression can often be treated with medication or talk therapy, and steps can usually be taken to increase the amount of social contact you have with others.